-As part of this project, a printed publication (working title: Provisional Arrangements *) will be produced and published by split/fountain (edited by Layla Tweedie-Cullen and Allan Smith and designed by Tweedie-Cullen).
+As part of this project, a printed publication (working title: Provisional Arrangements *) will be produced and published by split/fountain (edited by Allan Smith and Layla Tweedie-Cullen, designed by Narrow Gauge).
 This will focus on Cullen’s sculptural projects exploring site, process, and the deployment and adaptation of found objects to sculptural roles.
 Provisional Arrangements will present a wide range of Cullen’s work across the expanded field of sculpture and will include objects, found sculptures, gallery installations, and temporary projects in outdoor locations.
 The publication will present work from throughout Cullen’s career and will embrace central historical perspectives on sculpture: materiality, gravity, space and physical presence.

 Photograph by Marie Shannon.